 Traction Alopecia is hair loss that occurs over time from hair styling practices that cause damage and trauma to the hair follicles such as bleaching, braiding, weaves or tight ponytails.
 Permanent hair loss can be avoided if styling practices are changed.

-*This is for informational purposes only.
-Please contact a medical professional for proper diagnosis and treatment options.
+Please note: This content is provided for informational purposes only.
+Please contact a medical professional for proper diagnosis and available treatment options.